 LEAGUE INFORMATION / FAQ

 This calendar lists the dates for this year's league tournaments.
-The tournaments will be virtual until further notice.
 All of the tournament registration sites can be found on tabroom.com (search for wbfl).

 Remember: to be eligible for the state qualifier tournament in speech, debate, or Congress, you must have competed in a league tournament in a league speech, debate, or Congress competition.